jephinTJ/Park-It-Perfect-2Dgame/README.md

 - **Art Assets**: Created in Adobe Illustrator and Photoshop for a visually appealing aesthetic.

 ### Contributing

-While this initial release was designed primarily by [Jephin T J](https://github.com/jephinTJ), I welcome contributions from the community!

 - **Report Bugs**: Please submit any issues you encounter through the GitHub issue tracker so we can address them promptly.
 - **Contribute Code**: If you're a Unity developer and wish to enhance the game or fix bugs, please fork the repository and submit pull requests with your changes.